How to Count Your Baby's Kicks, and Why is It So Important?

 It is every mother’s nightmare to have the pregnancy she laboured for months in advance to end in a tragedy.

 Stillbirth is devastating and unexpected.
-But it can sometimes be prevented, and counting kicks during pregnancy, and especially in your third trimester and towards the end, is one way to ensure that you lower the risk of your baby being stillborn.
+But it can sometimes be prevented, and counting kicks, or monitoring fetal movements especially in your third trimester, is one way to ensure that you lower the risk of stillbirth.

 According to Count the Kicks, a stillbirth prevention public health campaign established in the United States of America, the early success of the initiative’s efforts have already been spotted with stillbirth rates dropping nearly 32 percent in Iowa, the state in which it was first implemented.
 The campaign notes that approximately 24,000 babies are lost to stillbirth every year in the US.
 “Statistically, that means 1 out of every 167 pregnancies ends in stillbirth.
 For African American mums, that number is even more alarming – 1 in 94!”